carlqt/online-title-search/README.md

 The implemented solution tries to follow the requirements as close as possible.
 The parsing is handled by the native api `DOMParser` and `fetch` was used to handle http requests.

+The solution is also implemented following a functional paradigm as this is the pradigm that React follows.

 The backend exposes `http://localhost:3000/v1/search/:service/:page` where `service` parameter tells which search engine to use, `google` or `bing`.
 And `page` parameter tells which page to use.

 The response of the backend is the raw HTML of the provided static pages.